flutter/website/src/platform-integration/platform-adaptations.md

 ### Keyboard gesture navigation

 On **Android**,
-horizontal swipes can be made on the soft keyboard's spacebar to move the cursor in Material and Cupertino text fields.
+horizontal swipes can be made on the soft keyboard's <kbd>space</kbd> key to move the cursor in Material and Cupertino text fields.

 On **iOS** devices with 3D Touch capabilities,